Deficiencies (last 4 years)

 Findings

-Failed to ensure resident and/or representative participation in the development and implementation of the person-centered plan of care.
+Failed to ensure resident or representative participation in development and implementation of person-centered care plan.

 Failed to provide appropriate pressure ulcer care and prevent new ulcers from developing, resulting in actual harm.